proto-aiken-13/tp/docs/DeveloperGuide.md

 #### Implementation

-Input participation command is handled by InputParticipationCommand, InputParticipationParser, and Model.
+Input participation command is handled by `InputParticipationCommand`, `InputParticipationParser`, and `Model`.
 * `InputParticipationParser`: Parse user inputs.
 * `InputParticipationCommand`: Given the parsed user input, execute the command.
 * `Model`: Updates the student list accordingly.